St Mary's Navan

 The Ascension is celebrated on the Hill of Slane, St. Patrick’s Day at St. Patrick’s Church, Tara, and there is also an Open Air Service on the Hill of Tara on the last Sunday in June.
 There is a Children’s/Family Service in Navan on the last Sunday of every month.

-St. Mary’s Church in Navan, where there is a Parish Room facility, has an average congregation of 70 and both St. Mary’s Church, Kentstown and St. Patrick’s Church, Slane have an average of 15.
-St. Patrick’s is situated in a village setting in Slane and St.Mary’s Kentstown is situated in a quiet rural community where the local village is growing slightly.
+St. Mary’s Church in Navan, where there is a Parish Room facility, has an average congregation of 52.
+St. Mary’s Church, Kentstown 15, and St. Patrick’s Church, Slane have an average of 11.
+St. Patrick’s is situated in a village setting in Slane and St.Mary’s Kentstown is situated in a quiet rural community where the local village is growing steadily.

 A range of parish organisations and activities such as Sunday School, Mothers’ Union, Young Families, Healer Prayer Circle and Scouts are available.